domesimbana/CEN3031-Project/README.md

-# ChatPPT
+# DocIQ

-Must have Node.js and npm already
+Must have Node.js (includes npm): https://nodejs.org/en/download/

 Alex will invite you to the MongoDB database.
 Or for your testing you can just go make your own and replace the link in backend/config.js